danschaffer/homepage/_posts/2019-10-18-homepage-setup-aws-issues.md

 and `nslookup www.danschaffer.info`.

 It was a good first step to get the jekyll site working under the danschaffer.info domain and better understand how route53 works.
-I thought the setup would be easier but anyways it's a victory to have the site working.
+I thought the setup would be easier but anyways it is a victory to have the site working.